paulaperoutka/Scraper/README.md

 # Scraper

+Scraper is a web app that:
+	1) uses Mongoose and Cheerio to scrape news from third party websites
-Web app that lets users view and leave comments on the latest news.
-Uses Mongoose and Cheerio to scrape news.
+	2) lets users view & leave comments on the latest scraped news